 4. Enter the password for the delegate user

-5. Select what activity types are synced from Severa to Exchange server
+5. Select which activity types are synchronized from Severa to Exchange server.

 It is not possible to restrict what calendar entries are synced from Microsoft Exchange to Severa.

-Private entries from Microsoft Exchange are matched to activity type Personal if such an activity type exists in Severa.
-All other entries get the default activity type.
+Private entries from Microsoft Exchange are synchronized to activity type Personal if such an activity type is defined in Severa.
+All other entries are synchronized to the default activity type defined in Severa.

-When the sync is enabled in settings, users can enable the sync.
-It is not possible to activate sync for others so users need to activate the calendar sync for themselves.
+When synchronization is enabled in Severa settings, users can enable synchronization.
+It is not possible to activate synchronization for another user, so each user must do it themselves.

 1. Click your name in the top navigation and select My profile